huynhmason/MATH_437/README.md

 # MATH_437
-Upload labs and homework assignments for MATH 437.
+Various labs and homework assignments for MATH 437.